-In addition to a timely payment history, it's important to limit credit usage, as the amount of money owed to banks or other lenders will also affect a credit score.
-This doesn't necessarily mean not to use credit since this is necessary for a small business to establish a payment history and display an ability to repay lenders.
+In addition to a timely payment history, it’s important to limit credit usage, as the amount of money owed to banks or other lenders will also affect a credit score.
+This doesn’t necessarily mean not to use credit since this is necessary for a small business to establish a payment history and display an ability to repay lenders.
 In many ways, a certain amount of debt is a good thing for any company.
-The best way to determine the financial leverage for a small business is by utilizing the debt-to-equity ratio as a metric.
+The best way to determine the financial leverage of a small business is by utilizing the debt-to-equity ratio as a metric.

-Simply stated, the DTE ratio can be represented as the calculation of all short- and long-term debt plus any leases, divided by the company's current equity, according to Accounting Tools.
+Simply stated, the DTE ratio can be represented as the calculation of all short- and long-term debt plus any leases, divided by the company’s current equity, according to Accounting Tools.
 For example, if a company has $10,000 in short-term debt and $10,000 in leases, with $100,000 in equity, then the ratio would come out to 0.2 or 20 percent, which is not that bad of a number.
-Ideally, a small business doesn't want be leveraged more than 30 percent.
+Ideally, a small business doesn’t want to be leveraged more than 30 percent.

 Expand the company’s credit limit

 Going this route is tricky, and requires a bit of caution, but increasing the company’s credit limit is another way to potentially boost its credit score.
 By bumping up the amount of credit available to the company, it can minimize the appearance of overall utilization, according to Inc. contributor Jared Hecht.